 They knew Ghanaians deserved better than the colonialists were offering and they fought for it.

-They say when Kwame Nkrumah, the man who eventually became the country’s first president took over from the British, he did two things.
+They said when Kwame Nkrumah, the man who eventually became the country’s first president took over from the British, he did two things.
 He started massive infrastructure projects and a program to create a Ghanaian with what he described as the African personality and identity.
-Schools, factories, roads and hospitals were built all over the country.
+Schools, factories, roads, and hospitals were built all over the country.

 The Young Pioneers, a youth club was formed to shape the personality and identity of young Ghanaians.
 The nine years, Kwame Nkrumah was in-charge, Ghana became the coolest place to live.
 Everyone came here for inspiration and hope.
 Ghana was the place to be in the sixties.

 Everyone from Nelson Mandela to Martin Luther King came for inspiration and to see the wonderful works of the man.
 My dad who was just a boy and others who met and experienced him insist that people because Nkrumah was showing the world that the African was “capable of managing his own affairs.”

 They say that was a great time to be Ghanaian.

 Of course, not everything Nkrumah did was wise and brilliant.
 He did appalling things with that Preventive Detention Act.
 He got carried away with power and became a tyrant too early – declaring himself a life president true independence was unfortunate.

 He did atrocious things we are too ashamed to discuss.
 He wasn’t perfect, but when he made Ghana the place to be.
 These days no one is coming to Ghana for hope and inspiration.

 It all changed somewhere in the 70s, the country has been on a steady decline since then.
 The incompetence of the Mahama government has exposed the failings of all the other leaders we’ve had since the great man.
 Ghana is broken.
 Nothing works.